DarrylBayliss/Of-Course-I-Still-Love-You/README.md

 # Of Course I Still Love You

 An app showing rocket launches using the [SpaceX REST Api](https://github.com/r-spacex/SpaceX-API).
-Written in Flutter.
+Written using Dart & Flutter.

 # Commentry